Frequently asked questions about your Sanctuary stay

 There are no on-site laundry facilities; however, there is one laundromat in town, just five miles away.

 We do keep a wait list and would be happy to include you on that list if you would like.
-Also, our web site lists places to stay in town; Kanab is only five miles from the Sanctuary.

-If a guest cancels a reservation for the dates you want, our reservations coordinator will notify you of that cancellation and give you the opportunity to reserve the cottage/cabin/RV.
+If a guest cancels a reservation for the dates you want, our reservations coordinator will notify you of that cancellation and give you the opportunity to reserve the cottage/cabin/RV site.
 However, if it is a last-minute cancellation and we do not reach you immediately, we will have to contact the next person on the list.
 If there are no cancellations, you will not be contacted.

 The rates differ, depending on the time of year.